Public Data:

 Experience

-Luke Cole is a member of the Queensland University of Technology (QUT) Engineering Course Advisory Group and Engineers Australia (membership # 2274590).
+Luke Cole is a member of Engineers Australia (membership # 2274590), and in 2011 was a member of the Queensland University of Technology (QUT) Engineering Course Advisory Group.

-Implementing autonomous solutions for industrial equipment such as agriculture and mining trucks.
+Implementing autonomous solutions for industrial vehicles such as agriculture trucks.

 [ January 2004 - December 2008 ]